 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

-At the current published rates, an estimated total tuition, fees and living expense price for a 2 year associate degree at Columbia Junior College is $37,982 for students graduating in normal time.
-This methodology for estimating the 2 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Columbia College is $145,408 for students graduating in normal time.
+This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 Most colleges don't charge students on an annual basis but instead require payment semester by semester.
 If you ever need to take an additional semester of classes to complete you degree you shouldn't have to pay for a full academic year.
 These our estimated costs for a semester at Columbia College.